 What do I know?
 Maybe I’m wrong.
 But after a year of self-pity and insurmountable internal torture, I did some thinking.
 For as much as this world convinced me into suppressing the agony, I finally looked inside.
 And right now, I feel more alive than ever.

-James Sullivan is from Garden City, NY.
-Recently graduated from Harvard with a Bachelor’s Degree in Economics and Government, and now work in New York City.
+James Sullivan is from Garden City, NY, earned a Bachelor’s Degree in Economics and Government from Harvard University, and now works in New York City.
 In his free time, he frequently writes about American culture and politics.

 As the Voice of the Veteran Community, The Havok Journal seeks to publish a variety of perspectives on a number of sensitive subjects.
 Unless specifically noted otherwise, nothing we publish is an official point of view of The Havok Journal or any part of the U.S. government.